 The Department of Epidemiology offers the graduate Certificate in Emerging Infectious Disease Epidemiology.
 The certificate program provides basic information and training related to infectious diseases.
 It is designed for a broad range of individuals, including graduate students, international public health professionals, laboratory professionals, physicians, nurses, veterinarians, and medical technologists.
 To learn more, see the Certificate in Emerging Infectious Disease Epidemiology in the Catalog.

 Translational and Clinical Investigation

-The Department of Epidemiology and the Institute for Clinical and Translational Science offer the graduate certificate program in translational and clinical investigation; see Translational and Clinical Investigation in the Catalog.
+The Department of Epidemiology and the Institute for Clinical and Translational Science offer the graduate certificate program in translational and clinical investigation; see Certificate in Translational and Clinical Investigation in the Catalog.

 The State Health Registries of Iowa, which encompasses the Iowa Cancer Registry and the Iowa Registry for Congenital and Inherited Disorders, works in cooperation with the Iowa Department of Public Health to collect medical data on Iowans.
 The Iowa Cancer Registry is one of 18 registries nationwide that report data to the National Cancer Institute.